lclaytont/hwp/deploying_to_heroku/README.md

 1. Read through all the instructions.
 1. Follow instructions to download and install for Ubuntu/Debian: https://devcenter.heroku.com/articles/heroku-cli#debian-ubuntu
 1. Verify the installation was successful: https://devcenter.heroku.com/articles/heroku-cli#verify-your-installation

+Note: verify that you have Bundler installed.
+Do `gem list` and look for `bundler`.
+If it's not listed, install it: `gem install bundler`.